NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Introduction

-\begin{itemize}[noitemsep,leftmargin=*] \item We propose NASRec, a new paradigm to scale up automated modeling of recommender systems.
-NASRec establishes a flexible supernet (search space) with minimal human priors, overcoming data modality and architecture heterogeneity challenges in recommendation domain. \item We advance weight sharing NAS to recommendation domain by introducing single-operator any-connection sampling, operator-balancing interaction modules, and post-training fine-tuning. \item NASRec outperforms both manually crafted models and models discovered by NAS methods with smaller search cost. \end{itemize}
+NASRec only needs to train a single supernet thanks to the efficient weight sharing mechanism, and thus greatly reduces the search cost.
+We summarize our major contributions below. \begin{itemize}[noitemsep,leftmargin=*] \item We propose NASRec, a new paradigm to scale up automated modeling of recommender systems.
+NASRec establishes a flexible supernet (search space) with minimal human priors, overcoming data modality and architecture heterogeneity challenges in the recommendation domain. \item We advance weight sharing NAS to recommendation domain by introducing single-operator any-connection sampling, operator-balancing interaction modules, and post-training fine-tuning. \item Our crafted models, NASRecNet, outperforms both hand-crafted models and NAS-crafted models with a smaller search cost. \end{itemize}